Junior school for boys and girls aged 7 - 11 years.

 - 5.b) What specialist services and expertise are available or accessed by the setting/school?

-The school recognises and values the importance of ‘working together’.
+The academy recognises and values the importance of ‘working together’.

 The SENDCo attends the family of schools’ Springboard meetings three times a year to request support for specific pupils from outside agencies.
 The SENDCo is also able to make emergency/additional requests outside Springboard although the outside agencies apply their own criteria for access to support.

 School Nursing and Paediatrics, Education Psychologist, Cognition and Learning Team, Speech and Language Team, Communication and Interaction Team, Specialist Teachers for Deaf and Visually Impaired Learners, PSED Team, CAMHs, Early Support Team, Children’s Centre Services, Flexible Short Breaks, MASH, Family SENDCo, Redhill Teaching Alliance, Achievement for All, Nottinghamshire and Nottingham LAC Teams and Women’s Aid, Gedling Area Partnership.

 Mrs Wood (HT) represents The Carlton Academy Family of schools on the Gedling Area Partnership.
 The partnership is responsible for developing provision for pupils with severe social, emotional and mental health needs.
 Sharon Wood is also a member of the Gedling Operation Group which steers provision for individual pupils who are at risk of being excluded.

 - 6. How will equipment and facilities to support pupils with special educational needs secured?
 How accessible is the school/setting?